Protestants on the Roman Road

 And the third stage is perhaps the truest and the most terrible.
 It is that in which the man is trying not to be converted.
 He has come too near to the truth, and has forgotten that truth is a magnet, with the powers of attraction and repulsion.
 He is filled with a sort of fear, which makes him feel like a fool who has been patronising “Popery” when he ought to have been awakening to the reality of Rome.
 (Id., 26)

 I crossed the Rubicon and was headed toward the Tiber.
-My slippery slope was getting more slippery.
+The slope was getting more slippery.
 There was that feeling of something large and palpable.
 The Catechism kept proving itself true to Scripture, and then its goodness and beauty started coming through.
 There was a point where I started to be afraid it might be true after all.
 When that happens, new mental categories are required, at least when you grow up believing what I believed about Rome.

 As Chesterton put it, I was that iron filing that got too close to the magnet.
 As I put it, my slippery slope became a free-fall.
 My conscience required entrance into the Church.